 More and more patients are choosing dental implants to replace teeth.
 Consider a few of the most notable benefits you can expect!

-Traditionally, when replacing a single tooth, the two surrounding teeth would need to be filed down in order to support the new one.
+Traditionally, when replacing a single missing tooth, the two surrounding teeth would need to be filed down in order to support a dental bridge.
 With a dental implant, however, we can simply place a prosthetic root along with a porcelain crown between two healthy teeth without disturbing them at all.
+Not only does this solution look and feel seamless, but it’s ultimately the healthier and more conservative option.

 While implants are certainly an investment, we believe they are one worth making.
 In addition to offering superior function and aesthetics compared to all other options, their durability practically makes them a bargain.
 While regular bridges and dentures will need to be replaced every 5-7 years at most, dental implants can easily last for multiple decades with only minimal maintenance.
 Over time, most implant patients end up saving thousands by comparison.